Mama Magic

 Our Purpose

 While birth is often a moment of joy, the weeks and months following delivery can be physically, emotionally, and mentally overwhelming, particularly for families who are under-resourced.
-Mama Magic fills this gap by providing free, in-home and in-hospital doula support that promotes healing, empowerment, and stability during one of life’s most vulnerable transitions.
+Mama Magic fills this gap by providing in-home and in-hospital doula support that promotes healing, empowerment, and stability during one of life’s most vulnerable transitions.

 Physical Recovery Support